pawndev/go-modfile-information/README.md

 Be sure to have [act](https://github.com/nektos/act) locally and available il your `$PATH`.
 And then you can `make test` to launch the project locally.

+Folder `tests` contains another go.mod file with old version format using only major and minor without the patch number `1.21`.